 So gram and gramps sent you a selfie; they're drinking wine on a yacht in the Tampa Bay and you're eating a sad desk lunch and wondering how these old fogeys are living a cooler life than you are.
 Well, it has a lot to do with locale.

-According to a new analysis by Wallethub, there's a reason they're having a blast in Florida.
+According to a 2017 analysis by Wallethub, there's a reason they're having a blast in Florida.
 A look at the data might make you consider following them there.

 Knowing that many Americans are unsure how and when they'll be able to retire (nearly four in 10 workers have little to nothing saved for their golden years), Wallethub highlighted the cities where we can live out our post-career lives affordably but without sacrificing day-to-day perks.